mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

   ]
 }
 ```
-Every message is unencrypted and have the information about the offer and information about last trades.
-Wallet that
+Every message is unencrypted and have the information about the atomic swap offer.
+Optionally user can use a past trade proof to build his reputation score.
-claims that Atomic Swap proof exist, will need to show them by demand.

-'anchor_output' is a special verifiable output that was published during last 24 hour.
+'anchor_output' is a special verifiable mwc-output that is published by the creater for each atomic swap offer. during last 24 hour.
 The purpose of this output
 is to prevent massive flooding that is not easy to filter out.
 In order to flood, attacker will need to pay
 at least transaction fee to create such output.
 The honest players will need to pay transaction fee at least once in 24 hours as well.